 Go Wild on a Microgap

 Get outside, push yourself, and have an adventure right in your backyard.
-Examples of wild microgaps that I’ve done in the past are, hiking in the Peak district, surfing in Bournemouth, mountain biking in Box Hill and paddle boarding on the River Great Ouse.
+Examples of wild microgaps that I’ve done in the past are, hiking in Castleton, Peak District, surfing in Bournemouth, mountain biking in Box Hill and paddle boarding on the River Great Ouse.